 - A special range 100.64.0.0 to 100.127.255.255 with a 255.192.0.0 or /10 network mask; this subnet is recommended according to rfc6598 for use as an address pool for CGN (Carrier-Grade NAT)

 Those are reserved IP addresses.
-These addresses are intended for use in closed local area networks and the allocation of such addresses is not globally controlled by anyone.
+These addresses are intended for use in closed local area networks, and no one globally controls the allocation of such addresses.

 Direct access to the Internet from a private IP address is not possible.
 In this case, the connection to the Internet must go through NAT (Network Address Translation replaces the private IP address with a public one).
 Private IP addresses within the same local network must be unique and cannot duplicate.